odoo/o-spreadsheet/doc/add_plugin.md

   }
 }

-// makes the new plugin to be instanciated for every spreadsheet mode MyPlugin.modes = ["normal", "headless", "readonly"];
+// makes the new plugin to be instantiated for every spreadsheet mode MyPlugin.modes = ["normal", "headless", "readonly"];

 // makes the function getSomething accessible from anywhere that has a reference to model.getters MyPlugin.getters = ["getSomething"];

 // add the new "MyPlugin" to the plugin registry.
-// It will be automatically instanciated by o-spreadsheet when you mount the spreadsheet component or when you create a new Model() const pluginRegistry = spreadsheet.registries.pluginRegistry;
+// It will be automatically instantiated by o-spreadsheet when you mount the spreadsheet component or when you create a new Model() const pluginRegistry = spreadsheet.registries.pluginRegistry;
 pluginRegistry.add("MyPlugin", MyPlugin);